max-mainnet/arb-bridge-bos/README.md

 - PendingWithdrawItem.jsx

-  - we will claim the withdraw here
+  - we will claim the pending withdraw here

 - TokenItem.jsx